-Figure 1: Differences between Unsupervised and Supervised Learning
+Figure 1.1: Differences between Unsupervised and Supervised Learning

 Conversely, unsupervised learning encompasses the problem set of having a tremendous amount of data that is unlabeled.
+Labeled data in this case would be data that has a supplied “target” outcome that you are trying to find the correlation towards with supplied data (you know that you are looking for whether your food was burned in the previous example).
+Unlabeled data is when you do not know what the “target” outcome is and you only have supplied input data.

 Building upon the previous example, imagine you were just dropped on planet Earth with zero knowledge of how cooking works.
 You are given 100 days, a stove, and a fridge full of food without any instructions on what to do.
-Your initial exploration of a kitchen can go in infinite directions – on day 1 you may finally learn how to open the fridge, on day 30 you may learn that food can go on the stove, and many days in between you may have unwittingly made an edible meal.
+Your initial exploration of a kitchen can go in infinite directions – on day 10 you may finally learn how to open the fridge, on day 30 you may learn that food can go on the stove, and after many days in between you may have unwittingly made an edible meal.
 As you can see, trying to find meaning in a kitchen devoid of adequate informational structure leads to very noisy data that is completely irrelevant to actually preparing a meal.